Morning, Thursday, 29th November 2018

 THIS EVENT IS CPD CERTIFIED

-Further sessions will discuss the wider impact of the EBacc on the secondary curriculum and the uptake of subjects - including concerns surrounding the preservation of arts, technology and creative subjects within school curriculums.
-The seminar takes place as the DfE implement changes to the way schools are measured based on the number of pupils taking EBacc core subjects; and with Ofsted expected to clarify how the inspection of provision at key stages 3 and 4 will reflect EBacc policy.
+The seminar also takes place as the DfE implements changes to the way schools are measured based on the number of pupils taking EBacc core subjects, and with Ofsted expected to clarify how the inspection of provision at key stages 3 and 4 will reflect EBacc policy.